StuPro-TOSCAna/TOSCAna/docs/user/tosca-support.md

 You can download the full specification here:
 >[**TOSCA Simple Profile in YAML v1.1 cos01**](http://docs.oasis-open.org/tosca/TOSCA-Simple-Profile-YAML/v1.1/cos01/) (04 October 2017)

 Supporting the whole specification would have exceeded the scope of this project.
-Don't forget: *TOSCAna* is a prototype.

-Following main aspects of the TOSCA specification are **not supported** by TOSCAna:
+Following main aspects of the TOSCA specification are **not supported**:

 - Networking
 - Node Filters